SC Johnson invests in environmental research to understand sustainability trends and beliefs, and how they affect consumers.

 You know that feeling when your instincts tell you a change is needed, but you don’t know how to convince everyone else?
 So do we, especially when it comes to the environment and making sustainable choices.
 SC Johnson has been working to promote advances for decades.
 But sometimes the biggest challenge is getting everyone to agree on what needs to happen.

-Continuing this effort, we funded a study with GfK Roper in 2011 to understand how consumer interests and behaviors had evolved in the two decades since the first study.
+Continuing this effort, we funded a study with GfK Roper in 2011 to understand how consumer interests and behaviours had evolved in the two decades since the first study.
 As part of the 20th Anniversary Green Gauge® Survey, we sponsored a look at .

 Here are some of the insights it turned up:

-By sponsoring this research, we were able to explore perceptions about environmental behaviors, and how we might be able to encourage positive choices.
+By sponsoring this research, we were able to explore perceptions about environmental behaviours, and how we might be able to encourage positive choices.
 These insights helped fuel efforts such as our , to make the case for refilling, and our 2013 launch of .

 As our Chairman and CEO, Fisk Johnson, explained, “To move the needle even further, all parties – government, businesses and consumers – need to continue to take responsibility and action.
 For SC Johnson, this means working hard to find new ways to help families make greener choices.”